St Helens Central railway station: Station information

-There is a booking office, with a ticket vending machine is provided next to it.
+There is a booking office, and a ticket vending machine is provided next to it.
 Disabled access is facilitated by lifts on both platforms.

 Car parking (including disabled bays) is available and is free for rail users, provided a parking ticket for the vehicle is obtained from the ticket office first.
-Re-charging facilities have recently been provided for electrically-powered vehicles.
+Recharging facilities have recently been provided for electrically powered vehicles.

 Cold drink and snack vending machines are provided in the waiting room on the Wigan-bound platform.
 In March 2012, a dedicated coffee shop serving hot and cold food was opened upstairs in the main station building but closed in September 2012, the franchise remaining vacant up to the present.

 As of 2017, St Helens Central operates automatic ticket barriers, replacing a temporary staffed barrier operated by Northern (Arriva Rail North).

 Services

 During Monday to Saturday daytimes, there is a half-hourly local stopping service between Liverpool Lime Street and Wigan North Western, and an hourly fast service between Lime Street and Blackpool North via Preston.
 Until the May 2018 timetable update, this service started and terminated at Huyton or Liverpool South Parkway.
-Two TransPennine Express trains call per day from Liverpool Lime Street to Preston in both directions and one train per day is extended to Glasgow Central.
+Two TransPennine Express trains call per day from Liverpool Lime Street to Preston and Glasgow Central each way.
 On Sundays, this is extended to three trains per day in both directions.

-On Sundays, there is now a half-hourly service to Wigan and Liverpool, with one of the former each hour continuing to Blackpool North.
+On Sundays, there is an hourly service to Wigan/Blackpool and Liverpool, calling at all stations bar Edge Hill.

 The typical off-peak service is (Monday-Friday):